 Take the Black Point Wildlife Drive

-The Seven mile one way Black Point Wildlife Drive is a must for anyone visiting this area!
+The seven miles one way Black Point Wildlife Drive is a must for anyone visiting this area!
 There are so many opportunities to see wildlife including countless bird species, alligators, snakes, bobcats and river otters to name a few.
 Make sure to take the time and walk the Cruickshank trail and goto the observation tower.
 This will provide sweeping views of the incredible habitat that draws so many plant and animal species.

 Bird watchers will fall in love here!
 Merritt Island is one of America’s best birding destinations and has an amazing 357 species recorded here.
 The winter oftentimes brings on over 100,000 waterfowl and has numerous year-round resident species.